 The whole process takes about 20 min, followed by 15-20 min of refrigeration.
 This means that if you make these before dinner and pop them in the fridge, they’ll be ready to go by dessert time.

 Prunes have long acquired a reputation of ‘old folks’ food’ because of their high fiber and vitamin content.
 In order to make them more attractive to younger generation, FDA has recently approved a name change for prunes, allowing the manufacturers to call them ‘dried plums’ on the packaging.
 In my opinion, words are just words, so we should include this healthful plant food in our diet regardless of our age.

 And what better way to do so than to cover them in dark chocolate?!

-When I made these for the first time a few years ago, I was amazed by how well the flavor of dark chocolate was complemented by dried plums.
+When I made these vegan chocolate treats for the first time a few years ago, I was amazed by how well the flavor of dark chocolate was complemented by dried plums.

 A lot of brands mention on the package that while there is no dairy among the actual ingredients of their dark chocolate, there might be some traces of milk in their chips because they use the same equipment for making all of their products.

 Best results can be achieved if you stop melting the chips while a few of them are still whole, and then slowly stir the chocolate as those chips disintegrate.

-- Line a cookie tray with wax paper.
+Line a cookie tray with wax or parchment paper.
 Dip each stuffed plum into the melted chocolate, turning with a fork to cover evenly.

-- Put the cookie tray into the refrigerator (not freezer!) for 15-20 min, or until the chocolate solidifies.
+Put the cookie tray into the refrigerator (not freezer!) for 15-20 minutes, or until the chocolate solidifies.
 Serve and enjoy!
-The leftover candy can be refrigerated for up to a week.